Create an Add-on "user access list"

 GET /apps/:app_name‘s response for an

-"organization" object.
-Pull out the Organization’s UUID from this object.
+"team" object.
+Pull out the Team’s UUID from this object.
 Then request the

 In the future, we’d like to open up some sort of standardized endpoint that indicates what users an add-on has access to through all apps or particular apps, but we don’t have that pattern for indicating access in our API yet.
 If you have suggestions for how such an endpoint might work, please get in touch with the Ecosystem team.